Rismose/shortlink-bot/README.md

 # shortlink-bot
-A discord bot that bypasses pesky ad-links using node-fetch, and Discord.js-Commando
+A discord bot that bypasses pesky ad-links using node-fetch, and Discord.js-Commando.

+Originally created by the super cute respectful / lemons Now Maintained By Rismose & jiggey <3

 # Support Server